German soldiers face vaccine mandate as COVID cases rise

 The Defense Ministry on Tuesday confirmed a report in the German military blog Augen Geradeaus that officials and soldiers' representatives agreed late Monday to add the coronavirus shot to the list of vaccines soldiers must get.
 The measure still needs to be formally added to military regulations, the ministry said in a statement.

-There were 1,215 active COVID-19 cases as of Monday reported within the military and the ministry's civilian staff.
+There were 1,215 reported active coronavirus cases as of Monday within the military and the ministry's civilian staff.
+Two soldiers have died of COVID-19 since the start of the pandemic.

 On Monday, the U.S. State Department urged Americans not to travel to Germany because of rising case numbers, and to ensure they are fully vaccinated if they do.